-Throughout 2021, Innovia has been constructing the new capacity investment in Poland for its proprietary "Ecofloat" shrink films.
-This hybrid polyolefin film facilitates easy separation from primary bottle packaging to accommodate customers' bottle-to-bottle circular recycling initiatives globally.
-The project is scheduled to commence commercial production by the end of the second quarter in 2022.
+During the second quarter of 2022, Innovia commenced operations of its new "Ecofloat" investment in Poland.
+This hybrid polyolefin shrink film facilitates easy separation from the primary bottle packaging to accommodate customer's bottle-to-bottle circular recycling initiatives globally.
+The majority of the film produced by this production line will be used by the CCL Segment's Food & Beverage business.